MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-write-spnego-authenticator.md

 Use [Logcat](https://developer.android.com/tools/logcat#SnippetTab) to search for the **cr_net_auth** tag in the system log to get more information about the cause of these errors.

-## Use and test the authenticator with Microsoft Edge
+## Use the authenticator with Microsoft Edge

 Edge uses several [policies for controlling the use of SPNEGO authentication](/deployedge/microsoft-edge-mobile-policies#http-authentication).
 To enable SPNEGO authentication the [AuthServerAllowList](/deployedge/microsoft-edge-mobile-policies#authserverallowlist) must be configured and the [AuthAndroidNegotiateAccountType](/deployedge/microsoft-edge-mobile-policies#authandroidnegotiateaccounttype) must match the account type provided by the SPNEGO authenticator.